apache/yunikorn-core/docs/user-guide.md

 ## Deploy the scheduler on k8s
 Before you can deploy the scheduler the image for the scheduler and the web interface must be build with the appropriate tags.
-The procedure on hwo to build the images is explained in the [build document](./build.md).
+The procedure on hwo to build the images is explained in the [build document](./developer-guide.md).
 ```
-kubectl create -f scheduler/scheduler-v0.3.5.yaml
+kubectl create -f scheduler/scheduler.yaml
 ```
 The deployment will run 2 containers from your pre-built docker images in 1 pod,

-* yunikorn-scheduler-core (scheduler core plus k8s-shim)
+* yunikorn-scheduler-core (yunikorn scheduler core and shim for K8s)
 * yunikorn-scheduler-web (web UI)

 The pod is deployed as a customized scheduler, it will take the responsibility to schedule pods which explicitly specifies `schedulerName: yunikorn` in pod's spec.

 ## Access to the web UI
-When the scheduler is deployed the web UI is also deployed in a container.
+When the scheduler is deployed, the web UI is also deployed in a container.
 Port forwarding for the web interface on the standard ports can be turned on via:
 ```
 // UI port